-WGC(05)5
+WGC(06)4

-The 2004 Fishery at West Greenland (tabled by Denmark (in respect of the Faroe Islands and Greenland))
+The 2005 Fishery at West Greenland (tabled by Denmark (in respect of the Faroe Islands and Greenland))

-WGC(05)5
+WGC(06)4

-The 2004 Fishery at West Greenland (Tabled by Denmark (in respect of the Faroe Islands and Greenland))
+The 2005 Fishery at West Greenland (tabled by Denmark (in respect of Faroe Islands and Greenland))

-At the Annual Meeting of NASCO in June 2004, the West Greenland Commission agreed to restrict the catch of Atlantic salmon at West Greenland to that amount used for internal subsistence consumption in Greenland.
+At the Annual Meeting of NASCO in June 2005, the West Greenland Commission agreed to restrict the catch of Atlantic salmon at West Greenland to that amount used for internal subsistence consumption in Greenland.
 Furthermore, no commercial export of salmon was allowed.

-In accordance with the Regulatory Measure adopted by the West Greenland Commission, the Greenland Home Rule Government decided to set the national quota for commercial landings of Atlantic salmon to fishing plants to zero tonnes, and prohibited any export of salmon from Greenland in 2004.
-Only a subsistence fishery was allowed, i.e. fishery for private consumption, and fishery with the aim of supplying local open air markets, hotels, hospitals and restaurants.
+In accordance with the Regulatory Measure adopted by the West Greenland Commission, the Greenland Home Rule Government decided to set the national quota for commercial landings of Atlantic Salmon to fishing plants to zero tonnes, and prohibited any export of salmon from Greenland in 2005.
+Only a subsistence fishery was allowed, that is fishery for private consumption, and fishery with the aim of supplying local open air markets, hotels, hospitals and restaurants.
 The latter was only allowed for professional fishermen with licences.

-In 2004, the fishery was opened at the beginning of August and closed at the end of October.
-During this period a total catch of 15.9 tonnes of salmon was reported to the Greenland Fishery Licence Control (GFLK).
-Of this, 11.4 tonnes were reported by licensed fishermen as sold at open air markets, etc., and 4.6 tonnes were reported as used for private consumption.
+In 2005, the fishery was opened at the beginning of August and closed at the end of October.
+During this period a total catch of 13.78 tonnes of salmon was reported to the Greenland Fishery Licence Control (GFLK).
+Of this, 7.13 tonnes were reported by licensed fishermen, as sold at local open air markets or to local institutions etc and 6.65 tonnes were reported as used for private consumption.
+Greenland Home Rule Government is aware of unreported catches.

-The fishery is regulated in the Greenland Home Rule Executive Order No. 21 of August 10 2002 on Salmon Fishery.
+The fishery is regulated in the Greenland Home Rule Executive Order No 21 of August 10 2002 on Salmon Fishery.
 The executive order distinguishes between 1) commercial fishery for Atlantic salmon to be landed at fish plants, 2) subsistence fishery by residents of Greenland, and 3) rod fishery by tourists/non-residents.